 - Leave the lid open slightly to allow steam to escape.

-- Once the popping slows down, remove from heat (no one likes burnt popcorn).
+- Once the popping slows down, remove it from heat (no one likes burnt popcorn).

 - Immediately pour the popped popcorn onto the pan to add toppings.